Licensing - organising public events

 By inviting the public to your event, you have legal responsibilities to ensure that it does not cause danger or serious harm.
 With a little careful planning and by seeking advice, you can minimise these risks.

 Every event is different and it is impossible to produce guidance that covers every answer to every question.
-If you need more details then you will also find useful links here to information on specific topics such as food safety and crowd control.

 This guidance does not cover events which take place in buildings such as public halls, town halls or schools.
 Such events are subject to separate procedures.
 Contact email@example.com for further information.